canro91/canro91.github.io/_posts/2022-12-13-LessonsOnHangfireAndOrmLite.md

 ## 2. Hangfire Dashboard in non-Local environments

 By default, Hangfire only shows the Dashboard for local requests.
 A coworker pointed that out.
-It's in plain sight in [the Hanfire Dashboard documentation](https://docs.hangfire.io/en/latest/configuration/using-dashboard.html).
+It's in plain sight in [the Hangfire Dashboard documentation](https://docs.hangfire.io/en/latest/configuration/using-dashboard.html).
 Arrrggg!

 To make it work in other non-local environments, we need an authorization filter.
 Like this,